Tipperary, EC4Y 1HT

 Small Greene King pub on Fleet Street.
 The downstairs bar is very narrow, with a number of bar stools and a couple of small tables tucked in around the edge of the bar, and a very small amount of standing room.
 It's a little more spacious in the upstairs bar, but this isn't open all the time.

 Kake visited on a Thursday afternoon in June 2008.
 Two of the three handpumps in the downstairs bar were on; London Pride (£2.90/pint) and Greene King IPA.
 Unfortunately the Pride was not very good.
 It was cloudy, it didn't taste fresh, and the head left unpleasant-looking rings around the glass as I drank it.
 In fact I didn't even bother finishing it.
-Given that this is an Irish pub (probably London's oldest Irish pub, in fact), it might be better to stick to the Guinness.
+Given that this is an Irish pub (one of London's oldest Irish pubs, and possibly the oldest), it might be better to stick to the Guinness.

 Food is served 11am-9pm, according to a board seen outside in June 2008.
 Not sure if it's open on the weekends; City pubs often aren't.